cerisara/arxiv2kindle/README.md

-Assuming that you have a number of references of arXiv papers disseminated in text files within a known directort, this little script will:
+Assuming that you have a number of references of arXiv papers disseminated in text files within a known directory, this little script will:

 - retrieve the arXiv paper ID from within your text files
 - download their latex source (when available)